shede333/SWAlertController2/README.md

 ## License

-SWAlertController is available under the MIT license.
+SWAlertController2 is available under the MIT license.
 See the LICENSE file for more info.